 Currently, Dr. Meza is developing models to evaluate the impact of screening and smoking cessation on lung cancer risk.
 Additional projects include the development of methodologies to investigate the effects of infectious disease dynamics on the risk of cancers with infectious disease etiology, modeling the impact of policies on cigarette and smokeless tobacco use, and modeling the impact of diabetes prevention strategies in Mexico.

-Amy Cohn is an Arthur F. Thurnau Professor, Associate Professor of Industrial and Operations Engineering, and of Health Management and Policy, and Associate Director for the Center for Healthcare Engineering and Patient Safety.
+Amy Cohn is an Arthur F. Thurnau Professor, Professor of Industrial and Operations Engineering, and of Health Management and Policy, and Associate Director for the Center for Healthcare Engineering and Patient Safety.
 Her research focus is on developing models and algorithms for solving large-scale applied problems in healthcare, aviation, and other industries.
 She focuses predominantly on scheduling and resource allocation problems, with an emphasis on solutions that are not only provably optimal (or near-optimal) in theory, but that are implementable and sustainable in practice.
 This research is highly data-driven and based on deep multi-disciplinary collaborations.